 Recruit a Millennial to help with fact-checking.

-Fact-checking is a Millennial favorite pastime.
-I have seen them google something during a sermon.
+Fact-checking is a Millennial’s favorite pastime.
+I’ve watched Millennials google things during a sermon.
 Give this interest a Kingdom orientation.

 When you collect your illustrations and examples during the week, email them to your Millennial helper.
 He or she will usually be able to determine factual status with little effort.

-(Obviously the person doesn’t have to be a Millennial, but many of them are wired for such an opportunity.)
+(Obviously the person doesn’t have to be a Millennial, but many in this generation are wired for such an opportunity.)